szym-mie/prolog-fuzzy-system-kebab/README.md

 | `p_leak_high2` | `r_sauce=ok & shape=wide`                          | .             | -              |

-_(1)_ burnt bread negates all possible positive qualities of the kebab _(2)_ just-meat kebab is not at all that tasty
+_(1)_ burnt bread negates all possible positive qualities of the kebab

+_(2)_ just-meat kebab is not at all that tasty

-_(3)_ to offset the added amount of water in the salad - presumably causing the kebab to heat up slower _(4)_ please be aware that the weight scaling might not be a standard practice and was the quick and easy solution by the author to handle special cases
+_(3)_ to offset the added amount of water in the salad - presumably causing the kebab to heat up slower

+_(4)_ please be aware that the weight scaling of individual rules might not be considered a standard practice and was the quick and easy solution by the author to handle special cases

 ## 6. Examples